Indian Summer Brighton – Authentic Indian, The Lanes

-Ideally positioned in central Brighton in The Lanes, Indian Summer is brought to you by Minesh Agnihotri and Byron Swales and has had a great reputation in the Brighton restaurant scene for over ten years.
+Ideally positioned in central Brighton in The Lanes, Indian Summer has had a great reputation in the Brighton restaurant scene for over 18 years.

 Beautiful décor, slightly subdued lighting and friendly knowledgeable service will be the order of the evening as Indian Summer wine and dine you in boutique inspired surroundings.